Obsessive-Compulsive Disorder (OCD)

 OCD Diagnosis

-Secondly, the diagnosis evaluates the presence of compulsions or repetitive behaviours performed to reduce the distress caused by the obsessions.
-These behaviours don’t connect in a realistic way to what they aim to prevent.
+Secondly, the OCD tests may evaluate the presence of compulsions or repetitive behaviours performed to reduce the distress caused by the obsessions.

 OCD Diagnostic Questions